All Episodes

 But he does not see America's role in the world to lead.

-He sees America's role to have a seat at the table and not even a prominent seat.
+He sees America's role to have a seat at the table and not even a prominent seat, but Lincoln has got the same attitude.

-Um, and this is his foreign policy team.
+And this is his foreign policy team.

-So and Putin understands this.
+And Putin understands this.

 I mean, he's a KGB-trained guy.

-He understands all of this, and so when he saw the Obama people moving into the Biden administration, and then he saw that Biden removed the sanctions on Nord Stream too, and then he sees the debacle in Afghanistan.
+And so when he saw the Obama people moving into the Biden administration, and then he saw that Biden removed the sanctions on Nord Stream 2, and then he sees the debacle in Afghanistan, Putin starts to say, okay, I'm just going to move in.

 And nobody wants to believe it.

-And the and the good news is that Trump had put enough weapons into Ukraine that the Ukrainians were able to defend themselves in the beginning, anyhow, against what was supposed to be a blitzkrieg invasion by the Russians.
+And the good news is that Trump had put enough weapons into Ukraine that the Ukrainians were able to defend themselves in the beginning, anyhow, against what was supposed to be a blitzkrieg invasion by the Russians.

-And Putin didn't understand, I don't think anybody in the West understood something that I did understand.
+I don't think anybody in the West understood something that I did understand.

-Uh I had done I probably did over a hundred polls in Ukraine, you know, from 2005 to 2014.
+I've probably done over 100 polls in Ukraine from 2005 to 2014.

 I understand the country very well.